The mystery of where omicron came from — and why it matters

 If this is how omicron was created, then presumably it wasn't until fairly recently that the virus finally spread into others from the person who was incubating it.

 "That's a good question and a legitimate one," says Bedford.
 "I don't have an obvious answer besides chance."
-Still like Lessells, he currently considers this scenario the most plausible explanation of omicron's emergence.
+Still, like Lessells, he currently considers this scenario the most plausible explanation for omicron's emergence.

 Why knowing omicron's source matters

-Still, in the short run, says Bedford, making educated guesses as to omicron's source can inform assessment of how seriously to treat the threat from the variant.
+Still, in the short run, says Bedford, making educated guesses as to omicron's source can help scientists assess the potential threat from the variant.
 For instance, he says, if omicron had been evolving out of sight in a large population of humans over a period of months, this suggests it's actually not that transmissible.
 After all, he says, "we've still only seen a handful of these travel cases [arriving in various countries].
 So that would suggest that it hasn't been spreading really rapidly — that it's taken a little while to ramp up to this level."

 The larger takeaway: Ramp up HIV treatment

-Regardless of the origins of omicron, Bedford and Lessells say its emergence is one more reminder that dangerous future variants could be created by the mutation of the virus in an immuno-compromised person.
-This is especially urgent when it comes to the literally millions of people in Southern Africa who have HIV and are not on medication.
+Regardless of the origins of omicron, Bedford and Lessells say its emergence is one more reminder that dangerous future variants could be created by the mutation of the virus in an immunocompromised person.
+This is especially urgent when it comes to the millions of people in southern Africa who have HIV and are not on medication.
 The point is not to blame or stigmatize people in this situation, they say, but rather to recognize that helping them is a key to ending the coronavirus pandemic.
 As Lessells puts it: "The intervention here is clear.
-We just need to strengthen our HIV response and get as many people as we possibly can on to effective treatment regimens."
+We just need to strengthen our HIV response and get as many people as we possibly can onto effective treatment regimens."